 - Find ways to encourage your spouse.
 The truth is, most people know deep down what their weaknesses are, but often have trouble knowing and acknowledging their strengths.

 - Figure out how to live within your means.
 At the end of life, relationships trump material things.

 - Compete with your spouse by learning to out-serve each other.
-Selfishness comes naturally; selflessness takes intentional effort.
+Selfishness comes naturally, but selflessness takes intentional effort.

-If you do the above, chances are good that you will lose weight, get organized, spend less/save more, enjoy life to the fullest, get healthy, learn something exciting, quit smoking, help others fulfill dreams, fall more in love with your spouse, and spend more time with family.
+If you do the above, you’ll probably lose weight, get organized, spend less/save more, enjoy life to the fullest, get healthy, learn something exciting, quit smoking, help others fulfill dreams, fall more in love with your spouse, and spend more time with family.
 Who knew?